symmetryinvestments/dubproxy/README.md

 ## private libraries

 Sometimes a dub project needs access to private library.
-Getting dub to correctly work with subpackages is not always easy.
+Subpackages are one solution, but getting dub to correctly work with subpackages is not always easy.
-It is sometimes therefore desirable to complete split out subpackages into there own dub project. dubproxy allows to do that.
+Therefor, it is sometimes desirable to complete split out subpackages into there own dub project.
+Dubproxy allows to do that.
-One of dubproxy's features is to take local/remote dub projects, located in a git, and insert it into ~/.dub/packages such that dub thinks its just another package from code.dlang.org.
+One of dubproxy's features is to take local/remote dub projects, located in a git, and insert them into ~/.dub/packages such that dub thinks its just another package from code.dlang.org.

 ## code.dlang.org mirroring

-Code.dlang.org is not always accessible, but a particular package.
+Code.dlang.org is not always accessible, but a still might be required right now.
-Maybe you are on a flight to dconf or code.dlang.org is down. dubproxy allows you to get a storable list of all packages and upstream urls.
+Maybe you are on a flight to dconf or code.dlang.org is down.
+Dubproxy allows you to get a storable list of all packages and upstream urls.
 This list can then be used by dubproxy to get a particular package or package-version.
-You need internet access or course.
+You need internet access of course.
 As time of writing this Aug.
 2019 all gits of all package of code.dlang.org require about 6.5 GB of space.